Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 When to plant climbing roses

-Roses can be purchased either bare root, usually between the months of October and March when they are dormant.
+Roses can be purchased bare-root, usually between the months of October and March when they are dormant.
 Bare roots roses are rose plants that have been dug up (also known as lifted) from the ground and dispatched with no soil around their roots.
-These types of roses are usually purchased mail order and are slightly cheaper making them good value for money and usually excellent quality.
+These types of roses are usually purchased by mail order and are slightly cheaper to buy, making them good value for money and they are usually of excellent quality.

-Roses can also be purchased potted throughout the year from garden centres and nurseries, which is how roses are purchased in summer as bare root roses are out of season and cannot be lifted.
+Roses can also be purchased potted throughout the year from garden centres and nurseries.
+This is how roses are purchased during the summer when bare root roses are out of season and cannot be lifted.

 The best time to plant climbing roses

-Climbing roses as with all roses are best planted when they have gone dormant and dropped all of its leaves for the winter.
+Climbing roses (as with all roses) are best planted when they have gone dormant and dropped all of their leaves for the winter.
 This is usually around October and November.
-They can also be planted between February and March when the worst of the winter weather has passed but before they start to actively grow again in the Spring.
+They can also be planted between February and March when the worst of the winter weather has passed and before they begin to actively grow again in the Spring.

-What we are trying to avoid is planting roses when the ground is frozen as it is obviously to hard to dig.
-By planting them in Autumn or late winter the ground is warmer enabling the roots to start growing, giving the newly planted rose the best chance for success.
+What we are trying to avoid is planting roses when the ground is frozen as it is obviously too hard to dig.
+By planting them in the autumn or late winter the ground is warmer it enables the roots to start growing and gives your newly planted rose the best chance for success.

 During milder winters or in certain locations, it may be possible to plant roses any time from October to March.

-During December and January should the ground condition allow, you can plant roses but they probably will not root until late February when the ground starts to warm which encourages the roots to start actively growing.
+During December and January should the ground conditions allow, you can plant roses but they probably will not root until late February when the ground begins to warm as this is what encourages the roots to actively start growing.

 Image: wikimedia.org